-Any individuals who are identified as being vulnerable to radicalisation may be referred to a multi-agency Channel Panel.
+Any individuals who are identified as being vulnerable to radicalisation are referred to a multi-agency Channel Panel.
 This ensures the appropriate interventions are put in place to protect the individual.
-Like child protection/safeguarding, Channel is a multi-agency safeguarding programme run in every local authority in England and Wales.
+Like child protection, Channel is a multi-agency safeguarding programme run in every local authority in England and Wales.
 It works to support vulnerable people from being drawn into terrorism.
-It provides a range of support such as mentoring, counselling, assistance with employment etc. If a pupil at this school are being discussed, the DSL or Headteacher will attend the Panel meetings.
-The use of a Channel panel is rare however.
+It provides a range of support such as mentoring, counselling, assistance with employment etc. Where pupils at this school are being discussed, the DSL or Headteacher will attend the Panel meetings.